 CAMPING - POWER & LIGHTING

 Very few of today’s 4WDs have under-bonnet space for a full-sized deep cycle battery to power a fridge and other camping equipment.
-One solution is a power pack.
+One solution is a power pack or power station.

 However, we’re often testing other people’s vehicles – press-test 4WDs that aren’t set up for camping – so we have additional kit that we employ.

-One some test trips we’re not driving a vehicle every day: we may be camped somewhere, exploring on foot, or checking out and videoing camping equipment.
-That’s when our second power pack comes into play.
+One some test trips in vehicles other than our own well set-up machine, we’re not driving a vehicle every day: we may be camped somewhere, exploring on foot, or checking out and videoing camping equipment.
+Then we call on a second power pack.

 We use one power pack overnight and recharge it using the portable solar panels next day.
 In the meantime the second, charged power pack runs the fridge during the day.
 At night we swap the charged and partially discharged power packs, running the fridge overnight and next day off the charged one and recharging the other one with the solar panels.

 It’s possible to do all this with one power pack, because the inbuilt charger allows the fridge motor to interrupt the solar charging regime when required, but we prefer the inherent back-up nature of having two power packs.